JavaTMP/JavaTMP/docs/pages/javatmp-front-end-plugins-and-frameworks.md

 Blob.js implements the W3C Blob interface in browsers that do not natively support it.

 Used before cropper plugin to support him.
-Mainly used in `JavaTMP-Java-Ajax-Starter` Project
+Mainly used in `JavaTMP-Java-Ajax` Project

 JS enabled